Skip to content

 Xarray Datasets

-If your data are in an xarray Dataset, you can provide this as data, and return the results as an xarray DataArray or Dataset with consistent dimensions:
+If data are in an xarray Dataset, this can be provided as data, and results returned as an xarray DataArray or Dataset with consistent dimensions:

 # Define known parameters